-"I consider myself extremely lucky and privileged to be a specialist in Obstetrics and Gynaecology.
-It was the first discipline I fell in love with as a medical student.
-Difficult access to training in the UK is what made me move here despite the recruitment agency warning me I had a very slim shot at Obstetrics and Gynaecology training."
+"I consider myself extremely lucky and privileged to be a specialist in O&G. It was the first discipline I fell in love with as a medical student.
+Difficult access to training in the UK is what made me move here despite the recruitment agency warning me I had a very slim shot at O&G training."

 "As I was single working in the UK as a resident it was perhaps a bit easier for me to consider relocation options.
-I did have a choice of moving to USA as I cleared the United States Medical Licensing Examination as well.
+I did have a choice of moving to USA as I cleared the USMLE exams as well.
 I felt work life balance was more achievable in Australia despite the need to serve in rural areas as part of the moratorium.
 My readiness for learning and adapting to challenging environment helped me cope with the time."